Who We Are

 Educating for Global Fluency by developing Chinese & English dual-language skills, nurturing cultural adaptability and inspiring excellence in our students for a positive impact in our world.

-Hope Chinese Charter School is the first public Chinese immersion school in the Beaverton School District.
+The first public Chinese immersion school in the Beaverton School District.

-It took many dedicated volunteers and teachers to overcome significant challenges to launch our school.
+HOPE credits the passionate parents, educators, and sponsors for igniting the dream and carrying it forward.
 We also thank Arco Iris Spanish Immersion School for trailblazing the path as the first language immersion charter school in the Beaverton School District, and supporting our founders.
-This legacy continues through the highly engaged families and community support that Hope still depends on today and the continued collaboration with Arco Iris for school events.
+We are thankful for continued collaboration with Arco Iris for school events.

 Hope is proud to serve a globally diverse community with over 19 different languages spoken in student’s homes.
 The faculty and staff at Hope offer decades of experience in Chinese language immersion education and it is their expertise that has made Hope an internationally recognized Chinese immersion program.